oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCapture.md

 Fortunately the 12 factors has a [simple recommendation on logging](https://12factor.net/logs) that addresses at least some of these problems.
 The recommendation is that logs should be treated as a stream of data being sent to the applications standard out, and that the rest of the process is a problem for the execution environment.

-As part of its design Kubernetes does save the information sent to standard out, and we have seen this when we look at the logs for a pod, we did this earlier on when we used the dashbaord to have a log at the logs, and also the command `kubectl logs <pod> -n <namespace>` let's us see the logs (use `-f` to "follow" the log as new information is added)
+As part of its design Kubernetes does save all the information sent by a pod to its standard out, and we have seen this when we look at the logs for a pod, we did this earlier on when we used the dashboard to have a log at the logs, and also the command `kubectl logs <pod> -n <namespace>` let's us see the logs (use `-f` to "follow" the log as new information is added)

 This is good, but with in a distributed architecture a single request may (almost certainly will) be processed by multiple individual micro-services.
 We've seen how zipkin can be used to generate trace data as a request traverses multiple micro-services, but how can integrate the log data ?

 To start with we need to get all of the data into one place.
-We're going to use [fluentd](https://www.fluentd.org/) to capture the data and sent it to  using Elastic search deployed in our Kubernetes cluster in the initial example below, but there are many other options.
+We're going to use [fluentd](https://www.fluentd.org/) to capture the data and send it to  an Elastic search instance deployed in our Kubernetes cluster in the initial example below, but there are many other options.

 ### Installing elastic search

-As with elsewhere in the labs we'll install this in it's own namespace
+As with elsewhere in the labs we'll install this in it's own namespace, so first we have to create one.

 - In the cloud console type :
   - `kubectl create namespace logging`